 Every Squash Club member is entitled to equal access to a squash court at Club training sessions regardless of skill level.
-Club members are required to know and follow the training session rules which are displayed on each court door.
+Club members are required to know and follow the training session rules.
 There are sometimes children present at Club training so every Club member should aim to behave in a family friendly manner.

 Pennant is a team sport and Club members that choose to participate in pennant must support their team.
 This includes responding to the team captain’s notifications promptly, arriving at the designated venue on time and notifying the captain when running late.
 To ensure that matches start on time, all pennant players must arrive at the designated venue on time.
 That is, if pennant starts at 7pm, all players of the team should arrive at the venue by 7pm.